Finance Professionals Are Receiving Largest Salary Increase In 10 Years

 The economic challenges of 2020 and 2021 didn’t spare finance professionals, and although salaries and bonuses were raised, an abundance of challenges were highlighted in the survey.

-The biggest challenge, cited by 44% of respondents, is related to the employee shortages and difficulties of the past few years- more specifically, recruiting, personnel issues, and staffing.
+In 2021 and 2022, the biggest challenge, cited by 44% of respondents, was related to the employee shortages and difficulties of those few years- more specifically, recruiting, personnel issues, and staffing.
 The sheer volume of work was the second biggest challenge at 40%, which was directly followed by limited resources (39%).

 While organizations had a difficult time recruiting employees, the Great Resignation was felt very strongly in finance departments.
-In fact, over two-thirds (68%) of respondents said that employees at their organizations resigned from their jobs in the past six months!
+In fact, over two-thirds (68%) of respondents said that employees at their organizations resigned from their jobs in the past six months of that time period!

 This wave of employee resignations didn’t come without its reasons.
 Dissatisfaction with compensation and benefits was cited by 51% of respondents as the primary reason for resignations, but the second largest driver of employee resignations is even more worrisome.